chetter14/chetter14.github.io/_posts/2024-10-21-Algorithms and Data Structures, Sqrt Decomposition.md

 	}
 ```

-The 'Get()' operation is $O(sqrt{n})$ now.
+The 'Get()' operation is $$O(sqrt{n})$$ now.
 In few words, the algorithm is to process the leftmost partial block element by element, jump over full blocks in between (handling them somehow), and process the rightmost partial block:
 ```
 int Get(uint left, uint right, uint key) {
     uint zero_count = 0;